Caitlyn Colgan (Main Stage & Workshop - Director/Choreographer/Costumer/Producer/ Instructor)

 Mark Edwards (Main Stage - Pit Orchestra Director)

 Mark has retired from service with the Commonwealth of Pennsylvania.
 He has had an exceptional twenty-one year career as an Institutional Music Teacher at the State Correctional Institution at Graterford where he has provided comprehensive programming and activities for the residents who wish to improve themselves through the musical experience.
 He received his Bachelor of Science in Music Education degree from West Chester University.
 He has held the position of artistic director and conductor of the Audubon Symphony Orchestra from 1997 through 2009.
 Although “retired”, he continues to teach, write and arrange music, conduct and also performs locally jazz and pop piano, drums, guitar and vocal, and as a disc jockey and sound engineer.
 Messiah 2.0 is his contemporary setting of the traditional work and it premiered in 2012.
 Theater experience: (directing) 110 In The Shade, Two By Two, Godspell, and The Fantastiks. (conductor) Into The Woods, Grease, Little Shop of Horrors, Hello!
 Dolly, Bye Bye Birdie, Annie, Hairspray, Fame, Urinetown and Beauty and the Beast. (pit musician) Cabaret, 110 In The Shade, West Side Story, Joseph and the Amazing Technicolor Dreamcoat, South Pacific, 1776, Anything Goes, and Legally Blonde.
 Mark conducted and was Musical Director for our Hello!
-Dolly Main Stage Show last year and this year he is Pit Conductor of Disney's Beauty and the Beast, our 2018 Main Stage Musical. |
+Dolly Main Stage Show and the Pit Conductor of Disney's Beauty and the Beast, our 2018 Main Stage Musical. |

 Geovanny Fischetti aka Mr.Geo ( Online Instructor)